hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/038_steps_of_hindu_philosophic_thought.md

 decreasing.
 The animal souls are all becoming men.
 So many species of animals have become men already.
 Where else have they gone?

 In the Vedas, there is no mention of hell.
-But our Purânas, the later books of our scriptures, thought that no religion could be complete, unless hells were attached to it, and so they invented all sorts of hells.
+But our Purānas, the later books of our scriptures, thought that no religion could be complete, unless hells were attached to it, and so they invented all sorts of hells.
 In some of these, men are sawed in half, and continually